Club Guaraní

-Club Guaraní is a Paraguayan professional football club, based in the neighbourhood of Pinozá in outer Asunción.
+Club Guarani is a Paraguayan professional football club, based in the neighbourhood of Pinozá in outer Asunción.

 Founded in 1903, it is one of the oldest and one of the most successful in the country, with eleven Primera División titles, and has never been relegated to a lower division.

 History

-Club Guaraní is the second oldest Paraguayan football club.
-It was founded on 12 October 1903 under the name of "Football Club Guaraní" and its first president was Juan Patri.
-The name of the club derives from the Guaraní people, a big part of Paraguayan culture and history.
+Club Guarani is the second oldest Paraguayan football club.
+It was founded on 12 October 1903 under the name of "Football Club Guarani" and its first president was Juan Patri.
+The name of the club derives from the Guarani people, a big part of Paraguayan culture and history.
 The colours of the club, black and yellow, were proposed by the Melina brothers (also among the founders of the club) in reference to the colours of Uruguayan club Peñarol, where the Melina brothers played for a few years.
 The mentioned colors were also used by English privateer Francis Drake in his emblem and shield, which is another reason why they were chosen to represent the club.